AnjanaJolly00/ml-projects/user_purchase_prediction/README.md

 Model accuracy and the confusion matrix are printed in the notebook after training.
 Re-run the notebook to reproduce results or tune preprocessing and hyperparameters.

-## Next steps (suggestions)

-- Add a `requirements.txt` to pin dependency versions.
-- Add cross-validation and hyperparameter tuning (e.g., regularization strength).
-- Try additional models (Random Forest, XGBoost) and compare precision/recall/F1 for the purchase class.
-- Export a trained model with `joblib` and add a small inference script (`predict_purchase.py`).

-## License & Contact

-This repository is provided as-is.
-If you want, I can add `requirements.txt`, create a headless training script, or export the trained model.